Mappleton Case Study

 Mappleton lies approximately 3km south of Hornsea on the Holderness Coast, East Yorkshire.
 The village of around 50 properties has been subject to intense erosion at a rate of two metres per year, resulting in the access road being only 50m from the cliff edge at its closest point.
 Mappleton is served by the B1242, the main road connecting settlements along the Holderness Coast.

-Mappleton lies upon unconsolidated till that is soft and erodes very quickly.
+Mappleton lies upon boulder clay that is soft and erodes very quickly.
 This material was deposited by glaciers during the last ice age 18,000 years ago.

 In 1991 almost £2 million was spent on two rock groynes and a rock revetment to protect Mappleton and the B1242 coastal road.
-Blocks of granite were imported from Norway for the sea defences.
-The purpose of the two rock groynes was to trap beach material.
-By retaining a wide, sandy beach between the stone groynes, the sea would not reach the base of the cliffs at Mappleton.
-Additionally, the cliff between the two groynes is now stabilised through cliff reprofiling and the addition of vegetation cover.
+In addition, blocks of granite were imported from Norway for the sea defences.

 The coastal defences have been effective in reducing erosion between the two groynes.
-As the result of these coastal management strategies, a substantial beach has been retained between the groynes halting erosion.
+As a result of these coastal management strategies, a substantial beach has been retained between the groynes halting erosion.

-However, further south, the rate of erosion has increased significantly.
+Despite the coastal defences protecting Mappleton and the B1242, the erosion rate has increased significantly further south.
 This is because the material carried south is not being replaced (it is trapped within the groynes).
 Therefore there is no beach to protect the cliffs.
-As a result, even during a neap tide ( a tide that is 30% less than the average tidal range), the sea reaches the base of the soft cliffs, and erosion occurs.
+As a result, even during a neap tide ( a tide that is 30% less than the average tidal range), the sea attacks the base of the cliffs even during neap tides.
+This has increased erosion and increased mass movement through slumping.

 More details of this case study can be found on our A Level sister site www.alevelgeography.com.